-The following unaudited pro forma financial statements are being amended and restated in their entirety to add the explanatory footnotes detailing the pro forma adjustments to the combined statements of earnings for the year ended December 31, 2001 and the interim period ended June 30, 2002.
+The following unaudited pro forma financial statements are being amended and restated in their entirety to updated the pro forma combined statement of earnings for the twelve months ended December 31, 2002.

 UNAUDITED PRO FORMA COMBINED FINANCIAL STATEMENTS

 The following unaudited pro forma combined financial statements give effect to the acquisition of certain homebuilding and related assets of Hammonds Homes, Ltd. and subsidiaries (Hammonds) and Crystal City Land & Cattle, Ltd. and subsidiaries (Crystal City) as if it was consummated as of June 30, 2002 with respect to the unaudited pro forma combined balance sheet and on January 1, 2001 with respect to the unaudited pro forma combined statements of income.